qaware/cloud-native-explab/platform/giantswarm.md

 1. Install the Flux2 CLI on your developer machine, if not already done
 2. Create personal Github token and export as ENV variable
+3. Add Flux2 Kustomization for platform `infrastructure/` folder
-3. (_optional_) Bootstrap the flux-system namespace and components
+4. (_Bonus_) Bootstrap the flux-system namespace and components locally on your machine
     - use a personal repository as GitOps repository
     - (_optional_) enable extra components: _image-reflector-controller_ and _image-automation-controller_
     - create a read-write SSH key
-4. Add Flux2 Kustomization for platform `infrastructure/` folder

 <details>
   <summary markdown="span">Click to expand solution ...</summary>